coostdocs/codoc/content/en/co/log.md

 ```

 - Write logs in the cache to the file and exit the log thread.
-- This function is automatically called by co/log when the program exits normally.
+- This function is automatically called by `co.log` when the program exits normally.
 - It is safe to call this function multiple times.
-- When co/log captures `SIGINT, SIGTERM, SIGQUIT` and other signals, this function will be called before the program exits.
+- When `co.log` captures `SIGINT, SIGTERM, SIGQUIT` or other similar signals, this function will be called before the program exits.